-Travel is not only a much-needed rest from the constant demands of life but also a refresher for the mind, body and soul.
+Travel is not only a much-needed rest from the constant demands of life but also a refresher for the mind, body, and soul.
 Without travel and vacations, we would get tired of our daily life quickly.
 We all need little escapes.
-Unfortunately, travel can become stressful very fast when the only options for food are expensive burger joints, fast food, or the over processed junk food you keep in your bag.
-Whether you’re going to a resort or trekking across the Incan Trail, you’ll appreciate these ways to eat healthy while enjoying a much-needed respite.
+Unfortunately, travel can become stressful very fast when the only options for food are expensive burger joints, fast food, or the over-processed junk food you keep in your bag.
+Whether you’re going to a resort or trekking across the Incan Trail, you’ll appreciate these Ways to Eat Healthy While Travelling enjoying a much-needed respite.

 Have a budget set before you travel.
 Instead of pulling money out of your wallet or swiping your card every time you see hot food, take a step back.
 Starting your vacation with a food budget will help you avoid that mouth-watering, but fattening dinner and start to rethink a healthier option.
 This will also help you save a little money that you can put towards your next vacation or that you can use to make your current one more memorable!

-This is especially useful if you’re going on a trek or if you plan on doing a lot of outdoor activities while travelling.
+This is especially useful if you’re going on a trek or if you plan on doing a lot of outdoor activities while traveling.
 Keep a section of your bag devoted to dry food.
-You can pack trail mixes, long lasting fruits and other healthy foods.
+You can pack trail mixes, long-lasting fruits, and other healthy foods.
 Remember to carry plenty of water with you in case you get held up on the trail a night longer than expected.
-If you’re staying at a hotel, check to see if they will have a refrigerator in a room before you go.
-Most will, which will give you more healthy food options to keep with you.
-Refrigerator blog here
+If you’re staying at a hotel, check to see if they will have a refrigerator in a room before you go — most will, which will give you more healthy food options to keep with you.

 Portion your food before you travel.

-If you’re keeping snacks in your bag, portion them out in smaller bags so that you don’t overeat.
-When someone’s hungry, they can just get a snack-size bag of almonds and continue on the trail.
+If you’re keeping snacks in your bag, portion them out in smaller containers so that you don’t overeat.
+When someone’s hungry, they can get a snack-size bag of almonds and continue on the trail.
 When food is portioned out, you know when you’ve had enough.
 When you’re faced with an entire bag, you don’t know until it’s too late.
-Portions will save you from overeating which will save your health and will keep you from being the villain of your camping trip.
+Portions will save you from overeating, which will protect your health and will keep you from being the villain of your camping trip.

 Make a plan before you travel.

-When you’re starving, you’ll eat most anything in the spur of the moment even if that means breaking your diet.
+When you’re starving, you’ll eat almost anything in the spur of the moment, even if that means breaking your diet.
 Before you travel, look into the areas or pit stops you’ll be staying at to find healthy food options.
 Make a list before you leave so that you have options when you get there.